ni/nimi-python/docs/nifgen/functions.rst

             The size (number of points) of each waveform must be a multiple of a constant quantum value.
 This parameter obtains the quantum value that the signal generator uses.
-NI-FGEN returns this value from the :py:data:`nifgen.Session.waveform_quantum` attribute.
+NI-FGEN returns this value from the :py:data:`nifgen.Session.waveform_quantum` property.

-            For example, when this attribute returns a value of 8, all waveform sizes must be a multiple of 8.
+            For example, when this property returns a value of 8, all waveform sizes must be a multiple of 8.